Lynda Benglis: 2011 Show at the New Museum

 In 2011, The New Museum organized a four-decade exhibition of Benglis's sculptural works with supplementary videos, Polaroids, and magazine clippings.
 The show received high praise in the New Yorker magazine, which warned viewers to "prepare to be floored."

 2015 The Hepworth Wakefield, Wakefield, UK

-In 2015, The Hepworth Wakefield presented Benglis' first museum retrospective in the UK.
-It included over 50 works from across her career, and was structured around the influence of place on Benglis’ work, in particular her homes and studios in New York, New Mexico, Greece and India.
+In 2015, The Hepworth Wakefield presented Benglis's first museum retrospective in the UK.
+It included over 50 works from across her career, and was structured around the influence of place on Benglis's work, in particular her homes and studios in New York, New Mexico, Greece and India.
 Curated by Andrew Bonacina, it was described by Guardian critic Adrian Searle as "a revelation."

 2012 Thomas Dane Gallery in London

 This subsequent survey focused on the exploratory breadth of materials Benglis experimented with over the course of her career: polyurethane foam, glass, enamel, stainless steel, beeswax, and poured latex.
 It was her first major survey in the UK.